 FAQ & Substitutions:

+You bet!
 If using frozen fruit, I would add the fruit to a colander and run them under water to thaw them and get rid of the extra moisture/water that comes from frozen fruit.
 Otherwise, your cobbler filling may end up a little too soupy.

 I personally haven't tried this recipe with canned fruit, but I would imagine it would work just as well (but the fruit may break down more as canned fruit tends to be softer than fresh).